vernak2539/words-byvernacchia/src/content/blog/my-first-chrome-extension.md

 ## Next steps

--   Allow for usage in Sheets, Slides, and other GSuite products that have zoom features ([issue](https://github.com/vernak2539/chrome-extension-google-doc-default-zoom/issues/3))
+-   ✅ Allow for usage in Sheets, Slides, and other Google Workspace applications that have zoom features ([issue](https://github.com/vernak2539/chrome-extension-google-doc-default-zoom/issues/3))
+    -   Support for Docs + Sheets as of v0.2.0.
+Implementation for other applications is also easier now.
 -   ✅ Get it to work for larger documents ([issue](https://github.com/vernak2539/chrome-extension-google-doc-default-zoom/issues/1))
 -   Add an active state to the pop up ([issue](https://github.com/vernak2539/chrome-extension-google-doc-default-zoom/issues/2))
--   Make it prettier 💅
+-   ✅ Make it prettier 💅

 [webstore]: https://chrome.google.com/webstore/detail/google-docs-zoom-default/nflkcdlimipkgbacnfnhfecjgmojhklo
 [github]: https://github.com/vernak2539/chrome-extension-google-doc-default-zoom